Renault Captur SUV - Engines, drive & performance

 The entry-level petrol comes with just a manual gearbox, while the 128bhp 1.3-litre can be manual or automatic and the top-of-the-range model is auto only.
 The six-speed manual is easy to shift but lacks the precision of the gearbox in the Mazda CX-3 or Honda HR-V, while the automatic is mostly smooth in town it can be sluggish when pulling away from junctions or roundabouts; it can hesitate to change into a lower gear when required.

 A 1.5-litre dCi diesel engine is also offered, and while it’s likely to be fairly niche compared with the petrol, it should suit higher mileage drivers and those who spend a long time on the motorway.
-Two versions of this four-cylinder engine are available with either 94bhp or 113bhp and both come with a six-speed manual gearbox, managing 0-62mph in 14.4 seconds.
+This four-cylinder engine produces 94bhp and comes with a six-speed manual gearbox, managing 0-62mph in 14.4 seconds.
 The dCI 115 diesel engine was discontinued at the end of 2020.

 For the first time, Renault is offering a plug-in hybrid version of the Captur.
 This combines a 1.6-litre petrol engine, an electric motor and a 9.8kWh battery pack with an automatic gearbox.
 Badged ‘E-Tech’, it can be driven in its fully electric mode at speeds of up to 83mph and takes 10.1 seconds to accelerate from 0-62mph, thanks to its combined 158bhp.
 While it's the most powerful Captur, this doesn't necessarily mean it always feels the fastest because it weighs around 400kg more than the lightest petrol Capturs.